What is MDS?

 MDS stands for Myelodysplastic Syndromes, and it is a group of malignant blood disorders in which the bone marrow fails to produce healthy blood cells.

 All types of blood cells can be affected, causing a range of symptoms.

 - Red cells (also called erythrocytes) – which carry oxygen to organs and tissues in the body.

 - White cells – which collectively fight against infection.

 - Platelets (also called thrombocytes) – which prevent us from bruising and bleeding.

 When white cells numbers become very low (as they often do in MDS) the body is unable to fight off infection normally.
-This results in a greater than usual incidence of infections which take longer than usual to clear.
-Medication is frequently required, as is hospitalisation.
-Some common illnesses eg chickenpox can be very serious for a person with MDS.
+This results in a greater than usual incidence of infections which take longer than usual to clear and might require hospitalisation.
 White cells cannot be given by transfusion.
-The risk of contracting infections from crowded, public places obviously imposes restrictions on a person’s life and on the life of their family.

-Treatment of MDS is very difficult and treatment decisions are based on the International Prognostic Scoring System (IPSS).
+There are a number of options to treat MDS.
+Treatment decisions are based on the International Prognostic Scoring System (IPSS-R).

 The only cure is a bone marrow transplant for those patients who are fit enough and who have a suitable donor.
 Recovery may take months or even years and during this time the patient has to be monitored regularly and where necessary, be supported with transfusions.

 Prognosis means the expected outcome or survival from MDS.
 Your prognosis depends on many factors including those not related to MDS, such as your general fitness and age.
 Because each person is unique, and each person’s disease is different, a prognosis can be difficult to make.
 Also, how a disease progresses over time is unpredictable.